Su5eD/LegacyFix/README.md

 # LegacyFix
-Fixes old mods to work on the new launcher.
+Fixes some old mods to work on the new launcher.
 This is a coremod, and thus must be put into the **coremods** folder to load.

 ### NEI